japila-books/apache-spark-internals/docs/core/ContextCleaner.md

 registerRDDCheckpointDataForCleanup...FIXME

-registerRDDCheckpointDataForCleanup is used when ContextCleaner is requested to <<doCheckpoint, doCheckpoint>> (with xref:ROOT:configuration-properties.adoc#spark.cleaner.referenceTracking.cleanCheckpoints[spark.cleaner.referenceTracking.cleanCheckpoints] configuration property enabled).
+registerRDDCheckpointDataForCleanup is used when ContextCleaner is requested to <<doCheckpoint, doCheckpoint>> (with ROOT:configuration-properties.md#spark.cleaner.referenceTracking.cleanCheckpoints[spark.cleaner.referenceTracking.cleanCheckpoints] configuration property enabled).

 == [[registerBroadcastForCleanup]] registerBroadcastForCleanup Method